 Ideas and Action for a Better City

-Out of the ashes of the great 1906 earthquake and fire, SPUR’s founders built a legacy of bringing together the best thought leaders to develop ideas and action for a better city.
-Now, more than 100 years later, the SPUR Urban Center is the hub for civic involvement in this city — creating a thriving, vibrant San Francisco Bay Area.
+Out of the ashes of the great 1906 earthquake and fire, SPUR’s founders brought together the best minds in San Francisco to envision a path forward for a devastated city.
+Now, more than 100 years later, the Bay Area is a world economic center and SPUR is at the table for major planning decisions across San Francisco, San Jose, Oakland and the region.

 SPUR Legacy Society